State College, Pennsylvania: Media

-State College's daily newspaper is Centre Daily Times, part of the McClatchy Company newspaper chain.
+State College's daily newspaper is Centre Daily Times, first published in 1898.
+Originally published under the name State College Times, the paper would change its name in 1932 to the Centre Daily Times.
+The Times is now part of the McClatchy Company newspaper chain.
+The paper had a daily circulation of 9,279, a Sunday circulation of 11,521, and over four million average monthly page views in 2020.
 There is also a weekly version published as Centre Weekly.
-Centre County Gazette is an alternative town newspaper, Newspapers of Pennsylvania State University's main campus include The Forum, the student-run Daily Collegian and Onward State is a student-run digital media blog.
+Centre County Gazette is an alternative town newspaper.
+Newspapers of Pennsylvania State University's main campus include The Forum, the student-run Daily Collegian and Onward State is a student-run digital media blog.